AwesomeSauce1504/King-of-Tokyo-Java-Swing-Demo/README.md

 ## Some user stories
 Note: these user stories are essentially parts of the actual game
+- As a user, I want to be able to view my health, energy, and current victory points as well as those of my opponents
+- As a user, I want to be able to purchase cards from an arbitrarily-sized deck and add them to my arbitrarily-sized collection
+- As a user, I want to be able to save the current game state and reload my game later on

+## Stretch Goals
 - As a user, I want to be able to "roll" dice and have them resolve to their correct effects
+  - Includes gaining victory points, dealing damage, healing, gaining energy
 - As a user, I want to be able to re-roll an arbitrary number of dice
-- As a user, I want to be able to view my health, energy, and current victory points.
+- As a user, I want to have a "turn" system that still allows for out-of-turn effects
-- As a user, I want to be able to purchase cards from the deck
+- As a user, I want to win when either all other players are dead or once I reach a certain number of victory points